caneale320/ReinforcementLearning/README.md

 Exercies from Sutton and Bartow.
 All algorithm implementations written by me with supplementary code provided by instructor

 ## HW1
-HW 1 was focused on MDPs and MRPs with the included code simulating the classic student MRP
+MDPs and MRPs with the included code simulating the classic student MRP

 ## HW 2
 Implemented value and policy iteratin on gridworld